daniel-frak/keycloak-user-migration/README.md

 }
 ```

-As the user has been found, a PUT request will not be performed to `http://www.old-legacy-system.com/auth/bob`, with
+As the user has been found, a PUT request will be performed to `http://www.old-legacy-system.com/auth/bob`, with
 the body:
 ```json
 {